Aliases for CCR5 Gene

 GeneCards Summary for CCR5 Gene

 CCR5 (C-C Motif Chemokine Receptor 5 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with CCR5 include diabetes mellitus, insulin-dependent, 22 and west nile virus.
-Among its related pathways are Signaling by GPCR and HIV Life Cycle.
+Diseases associated with CCR5 include West Nile Virus and Diabetes Mellitus, Insulin-Dependent, 22.
+Among its related pathways are PEDF Induced Signaling and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and phosphatidylinositol phospholipase C activity.
-An important paralog of this gene is CCR9.
+An important paralog of this gene is CCR2.

 UniProtKB/Swiss-Prot for CCR5 Gene